escowin/bluestrawberry/README.md

 ## Description

-  my amazing graphic novel bluestrawberry in all of its wordless glory.
+  my amazing graphic novel Bluestrawberry displayed in all of its wordless glory.

 ## Languages